 Chemotherapy is the use of drugs to kill tumor cells, usually by stopping the cells’ ability to grow and divide.
 Systemic chemotherapy is delivered through the bloodstream to reach tumor cells throughout the body.
 Chemotherapy is given by a pediatric oncologist or a medical oncologist, a doctor who specializes in treating a tumor with medication.
 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.

 Chemotherapy may sometimes be used to slow or stop the growth of DIG when surgery is not an option.
 It also may be given before surgery to shrink the tumor or to destroy any tumor remaining after surgery.
-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, loss of appetite, and diarrhea.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat a tumor are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases .